-The Project Databank offers two ways to request and retrieve information: 1) search by text and 2) search according the categories used in the classification of projects (i.e. Year, Thematic Area/Topic, Ministry, Programme/Activity, Organisation (institution type and institution name), County/Municipality, Application Type, and Subject Field).
+The Project Databank offers two ways to request and retrieve information: 1) search by text and 2) search according the categories used in the classification of projects (i.e. Year, Thematic Area/Topic, Ministry, Funding scheme, Organisation (institution type and institution name), County/Municipality, Application Type, and Subject Field).
 As you enter one or more words in the search field a box will appear, displaying relevant search results by category and suggested search text.

 When performing a text search it is possible to search for word combinations and specific segments.
 If you wish to search for a set of specific words, type in the words separated by + to retrieve results containing all selected words.
 If you wish to search for results containing at least one of the words entered, type in the words separated by a space.
 Please note, the Boolean operators 'and' and 'or' are used in conjunction with text in quotation marks, for example “Norway” and “Sweden”, “Norway” or “Sweden”, to retrieve results containing both terms or one or the other.
 Combinations of words enclosed by quotation marks (".....") retrieve results containing exact matches of the search phrase.

-Please note: if you wish to find figures for the amount of funding allocated by the Research Council within a specific topic, sector, subject field, programme or the like, we recommend that you use the menu on the left-hand side or select View Statistics and then the 'Amount by' tab.
+Please note: if you wish to find figures for the amount of funding allocated by the Research Council within a specific topic, sector, subject field, funding scheme or the like, we recommend that you use the menu on the left-hand side or select View Statistics and then the 'Amount by' tab.